Skip to main content

 Clock responsiveness

 Animal studies show biological age reversal with senolytic treatment.
-Human pilot studies (D+Q in idiopathic pulmonary fibrosis, diabetic kidney disease) show promise.
-No large-scale clock studies yet.
+Human pilot studies (using dasatinib + quercetin in pulmonary fibrosis and kidney disease) show promise.
+No large-scale clock studies in healthy humans yet.

 Dasatinib is a prescription cancer drug.
 Quercetin and fisetin are available as supplements.
-D+Q protocols typically use intermittent dosing (hit-and-run approach).
-Safety profile not established for chronic use.
+Protocols typically use intermittent dosing (a few days per month) rather than daily use.
+Safety for chronic use in healthy people is not established.

 What we don't know

-Whether senolytic-driven senescent cell clearance actually reverses biological age clocks in humans.
-Optimal timing, dosing, and target populations.
-Long-term effects of periodic senescent cell elimination.
+Whether clearing senescent cells actually reverses biological age clocks in humans.
+The optimal timing, dosing, and who benefits most.
+The long-term effects of periodically eliminating senescent cells.

 Key findings